 On November 5th, IPI, in partnership with the Government of Canada, Peace Is Loud, and the Office of Rule of Law and Security Institutions in the UN Department of Peace Operations, hosted a discussion on experiences of women UN police (UNPOL) officers and how they contribute to implementing the women, peace, and security agenda.

-The discussion was framed by a clip from the 2015 film A Journey of a Thousand Miles: Peacekeepers, which follows three women UNPOL officers in an all-female formed police unit deployed from Bangladesh to Haiti as UN peacekeepers for one year.
-The police commissioner from the UN Mission in the Republic of South Sudan (UNMISS) also specifically highlighted the role of UNPOL in the peace process in South Sudan.
+The event began with a clip from the 2015 film A Journey of a Thousand Miles: Peacekeepers, which follows three women UNPOL officers in an all-female police unit deployed from Bangladesh to Haiti as UN peacekeepers for one year.

 Geeta Gandbhir, the film’s director, showcased the experience of being on patrol with women, and the civilian response to seeing female police in place of male officers.
 Where people would often “hide” in their camps from the male troops, women and children came outside and followed the women through the camp, sometimes reaching to hold their hands.
 The women had “immediate rapport” with the community, she said.
 “This showed us how critical it was to have women on the ground.”